With Roots Above and Branches Below: Background and recording

+Music and lyrics

+Revolver said that the music on With Roots Above and Branches Below is "way fucking heavier" than the music on Plagues.
+The album's style is considered to be "darker" than on previous releases.
+Alternative Press categorized the album as metalcore and scene music.

+Some of the album's song titles contain apparently random references to things like Scientology and the US sitcom The Office.
+AllMusic opined that the song titles gave the impression that the songs themselves "aren't really about anything."

 Promotion and release

 The first material released from the album was the song "Dez Moines".
 It was uploaded to the band's MySpace profile on March 13, 2009, and was released as a free download for fans.
 On the band's co-headlining US tour with A Day to Remember, Emarosa and Sky Eats Airplane, they offered fans special download cards for the songs "Dez Moines" and "Assistant to the Regional Manager".

 "Dez Moines" is also available as downloadable content for the video game Guitar Hero World Tour and was released on May 7, 2009, as a part of the Ferret/Metal Blade Records Pack.

 With Roots Above and Branches Below was released on May 5, 2009, through Ferret Music.
 The album was released in two editions; a standard version and a deluxe CD/DVD version.
 The deluxe CD/DVD includes the disc and a DVD that contains a making of the album that also premiered online.
 There are some clips that were deleted after being presented for a short time online that are also featured on the DVD.
 The album cover artwork was illustrated by Dan Seagrave, who is well known for his work for metal acts including Morbid Angel, Suffocation and Demon Hunter.

 The music video for the song "Danger: Wildman" was released on August 4, 2009, and the video for "Assistant to the Regional Manager" was released April 6, 2010.